massgov/mayflower/README.md

 [npm]: https://www.npmjs.com/package/@massds/mayflower-react

 ## Monorepo Package Management
 This PR adds support for the creation of a monorepo using [Rush](https://rushjs.io/) and [PNPM](https://pnpm.js.org/).

+#### Getting Started on Development
-To install both globally, run the following command:
+To install both pnpm and rush globally, run the following command:
 ```
 npm install -g pnpm @microsoft/rush
 ```

+Once installed, run `rush install` or `rush update`.
+This will install each package's dependencies on disk and symlink together all local packages that depend on one another.

+#### Monorepo Structure
 All uses of `npm` or `yarn` have been replaced by `pnpm` which works similarly.
 For the moment, the following are defined as packages for the mayflower monorepo:

 - Mayflower Assets (located under `packages/assets/`)